 Let's begin by facing the truth.
 Many young people first come to Wicca (and by extension the Pagan faiths) because they want to feel powerful.
 They may have seen a movie with three attractive women flinging fireballs like people throw water balloons.
 They see this and want to be able to do this, they want to do this to people who bully them, who annoy and piss them off.
 If you work in retail, you hold this as a private fantasy.
 Then their are the young people (and enlighten adults) who see the various pagan faiths for what they are.
 They come not for power to control, dominate or harm, but for of self-knowledge, empowerment, and freedom of spirit.
 They have heard the call of the God and Goddess, they have felt the touch of nature and they want to answer the call.
 They have seen the need for balance, between good and evil, light and dark, life and death.

-When one begins to study they, like myself, often turn to books and the internet to find what they seek.
+When one begins to study they, like myself, often turn to books and the internet (Internet was still a baby back in my day) to find what they seek.
 By stark contrast of our brothers and sisters of days past, we have a wealth of knowledge right at our finger tips.
-Regrettably they are then faced with an even greater challenge than before, shorting what is religion, and what is some bullshit.
+But even this is both a blessing and a curse.
+Shorting what is religion, and what is some bullshit becomes harder as "sources" grow.
 So as I sat here watching the History channel, I came to the conclusion that I wanted to revisit the Ramblings of a Pagan Guy.
 I wanted to take the time to clean up, remove rubbish and make a meaningful effort to bring words to my faith.
 But even as I sit here, I find myself aghast as to where to start.
 It's funny too, I can write for hours about the WBC and their horrid ways, but when it comes to my faith...
 I hit a wall.
 It's all here, the ideas and faith, they all dance in my head and held well in my heart.
 But how do I bring the proper words to them where they do not sound silly or wrong?

 What the frack am I going to do?